offgriddev/esta/docs/methodology.md

 During estimation, if you do not align, aim for the implementation breakdown that has the lowest overall complexity.

-## evaluation
+## evaluatimg evidence

 At checkin, running code metric analysis will answer what the actual result is.
 The system then begins to build a dataset around complexity and delivery time.
-Therefore, the estimates are validated and the delivery time becomes more apparent.
+Therefore, the estimates are validated, the delivery time becomes more apparent, and we can start meaningfully saying "On average, a card of size 2 can be delivered in 50 hours" based on the complexity asserted and evaluated over time.